open-blockchain/docker-bitcoin/README.md

 It is also recommended to map a volume for the bitcoin client data directory at `/bitcoin/data` inside the container for permanently storing the blockchain database and wallet.
-The volume should be owned and writable by UID 1000.
+The volume should be owned and writable by UID 1000 for Bitcoin Core and UID 105 / GID 108 for Bitcoin XT.

 So to run the container in the background, you would do something like this: